HullSeals/HalpyBOT/CONTRIBUTING.md

 ## Merge requests

-- ALL merge requests MUST be peer reviewed by at least 1 Cyberseal team member
+- ALL merge requests MUST be reviewed by at least 1 Cyberseal team member
 - Requests can only be submitted if the branch is in a FULLY working state

 Make sure that the branch you're working on is up-to-date with develop.

-In the requests description, please mention the issue as `resolves #issueID` to automatically link the MR and the issue.
+In the merge request description, please mention the issue as `resolves #issueID` to automatically link the MR and the issue.

 ## Naming standards